-Bachelor of Music auditions and interviews for performance and songwriting/composition
+Bachelor of Contemporary Music auditions and interviews for performance and songwriting/composition

-To apply for the Bachelor of Music for the 2017 intake, an application must be lodged with the NSW University Admissions Centre (UAC); or the Queensland Tertiary Admissions Centre (QTAC).
+To apply for the Bachelor of Contemporary Music, an application must be lodged with the NSW University Admissions Centre (UAC); or the Queensland Tertiary Admissions Centre (QTAC).

 Candidates will be selected on the basis of:

 - their level of commitment